bobstamate/Tocile-price-prediction/README.md

 # Tocile House Price Prediction

 This project contains an R script that estimates house prices in the village of Tocile, Romania, using linear regression combined with bootstrap simulations.
+I gathered the data using a Chrome extension and searching through the best known real estate page in Romania, exported the relevant parameters in an Excel file and using R to estimate a price range.
+The idea to do this came after long discussions with my family about how we can set a fair price to sell the house.

 ## What the script does